leterDieu/Stellarity-mcoc/wiki/dev/docs/items/prismatic_punch.md

 <div class="result foka-infobox-grid" markdown>
 <div markdown class="foka-infobox-text">
-**Prismatic Punch** is a post-Dragon crossbow that transforms any ammo into slow, but powerful Prismatic Blasts that home in on enemies, exploding when they come into contact with one.
+**Prismatic Punch** is a post-Empress crossbow that converts arrows into slow, powerful Prismatic Blasts that home in on enemies, exploding when they come into contact with them.

+<i class="icon-minecraft icon-minecraft-enchanted-book"></i> Prismatic Punch can be enchanted with any Crossbow enchantment.
+Both Multishot and Piercing empower its Blasts in different ways.

+<i class="icon-minecraft icon-minecraft-anvil"></i> Prismatic Punch can be repaired by fusing it with a different <i class="icon-minecraft icon-minecraft-crossbow"></i>Crossbow.

+<br><br>

+[TOC]

 </div>
 <div class="foka-infobox-table">
   <table id="foka-infobox--item">